List of Child's Play characters: Rachel

 (played by Allison Dawn Doiron) - is a woman who briefly dated Andy Barclay before discovering his tortured Chucky head.
 Appears in Cult of Chucky.

+Rachel Fairchild

+Jake's biology teacher who was trio's legal guardian and helped them defeat Chucky and was killed by him.
+Appears in the TV series.

 Rick Spires

 (played by Adam Ryen) - is one of Andy's friends who appears in Child's Play 2.

 S

 Sarah Pierce

-(played by Chantal Quesnel) - Nica's mom and Chucky's original love interest.
+(played by Chantal Quesnel) Nica's mom and Chucky's original love interest.
 Sarah's husband was killed by Chucky in 1988 when he was still a human.
 Sarah is kidnapped by Chucky and she reports him to the police, eventually leading to the events of the original film.
 Chucky kills her 25 years later by stabbing her with scissors.
 Appears in Curse of Chucky.

 Stan

 (played by Steve Lawton) - Jennifer Tilly's chauffeur.
 Stan is in love with Jennifer and sacrifices himself to protect her.
 He is killed by Chucky with a knife through the chest.
 Appears in Seed of Chucky.

 Officer Keith Stanton

 (played by Adam Hurtig) - A corrupt police officer.
-After finding Father Frank dead in a car accident, Stanton investigates Frank's death.
-Stanton arrives at the Pierce residence, only to find Barb's corpse and incorrectly concludes Nica was the culprit.
+After finding Father Frank died in a car accident, Stanton investigates Frank's death.
+Stanton arrives at the Pierce residence, only to find Barb's corpse, and incorrectly concludes Nica was the culprit.
 Stanton is later murdered in his car by Tiffany.
 Appears in Curse of Chucky.